-Over-firing means the stove is operating at temperatures above the recommended temperatures outlined in the BURN RATE section.
+Over-firing means the stove is operating at temperatures above normal temperatures reached during High Burns outlined in the BURN RATE section.
 Carefully avoid over-firing, as it will damage the stove.
 Symptoms of chronic over-firing can include warped components, short burn times, a roaring sound in the stove or stovepipe, and discoloration of the stovepipe.
+A properly installed stove using fuel and following operating procedures as outlined in this manual should not over-fire.